blackstraysheep/Kuawase/README.md

   → Click ▼ **Timer** to collapse; timer continues running.

 - **Excel data not loading**
-  → “No file selected” is normal after load.
-  → Look for “Excel data loaded!” or correct tournament name display.
   → If loading fails, retry or restart the application.

 - **BGM won’t play**